 From obtaining an EIN to negotiating startup acquisitions, nearly every aspect of running a small business requires legal know-how.
-Even minor oversights during the registration process can have devastating consequences for Virginia corporations, but many new businesses cannot afford seemingly expensive corporate counsel.
-Instead, business owners commonly turn to discount legal services and self-help tools that aren’t designed to address their unique legal needs.
-Investing in general legal counsel now can actually save businesses from future liability.
+Even minor oversights during the registration process can have devastating consequences for Virginia corporations, but many new companies cannot afford seemingly expensive corporate counsel.
+Instead, business owners commonly turn to discount legal services and self-help tools designed to address their unique legal needs.
+Investing in general legal counsel now can save businesses from future liability.
 It also costs less than you might think.
 Discuss the benefits and protections offered by the dedicated Virginia and D.C. business operations attorneys at McClanahan Powers, PLLC today by calling (703) 520-1326 or contacting us online.

 Entities Likely to Benefit from Retaining General Business Attorneys